 Expository Fiction Versus Creative Non-Fiction

-Sometimes working as a note-taker for special needs students in tertiary institutions can be educational.
+Working as a note-taker and aide for special needs students in tertiary institutions can be educational.
 I get exposed to all sort of information that I may never have come across otherwise.
 And sometimes that info puts names to things I am only somewhat aware of.

 In one case I was informed of something called 'creative non-fiction'.
 In creative non-fiction a journalist presents facts-based news utilizing narrative forms.
 I realized that I had read many such items.
 They often follow the format of a sort of 'news sandwich in anecdotal bread'.
 The piece will start and end with describing the experience of a person facing a particular issue.
 In between these the substantive content explaining the issue itself will be given.
 This is supposed to draw the reader in by making the information more personal.
 It is something they can better relate to than just arguments and statistics.
 It allows them to connect with those facing the problems arising from the issue under discussion.

 Personally I find this frustrating.
 I simply want to be given the substantive information right away.
 I would prefer if the anecdote was presented as a case study in a separate text box.
-I can apply the information to human experience myself thanks very much.
+I can apply the information to human experience myself.

 Becoming aware of creative non-fiction suddenly got me thinking of another mode of writing that reverses its characteristics and that I have long been a fan of.
 I shall call it 'expository fiction'.
 It presents imaginary persons and scenarios but in an detached and academic way.
 There are plenty of instances of this and I will enthuse over just two.

 The other is the science fiction art compilations edited by Stewart Cowley (aka Steven Caldwell) that attach the work of several artists to the one setting of the Terran Trade Authority and Galactic Encounters (1978-1980) books.
 The texts describe the growth of an interplanetary federation in our local stellar neighbourhood.
 They are written as guidebooks and in childhood I found this an enticing way to present a fantastic future.
-Mind you even then I could tell that something was amiss.
+Mind you I could tell that something was amiss even as a kid.
 The text would apply the name of a particular alien species to two artworks depicting beings that were only vaguely similar.
-Like a 'jukebox musical' the editor did his best to make a jigsaw fit with a hammer.
+Like a jukebox musical the editor did his best to make a jigsaw fit with a hammer.
 These books are worth it however for the pulp art.
 They present space tech as full of colour and curves.
 Movies and television at the time focused on grey-scale tones and utilitarian shapes.
 It took over a decade for innovative shows like Babylon-5 (1994-1997) to bring a more lurid and sensual look to science fiction multi-media.

-I have my preferences but both these hybridized forms of writing serve a purpose and connect with different audience temperaments.
+I have my preferences but both these hybrid forms of writing serve a purpose and connect with different audience temperaments.
 I'm happy to now have names for both creative non-fiction and expository fiction.

 1 Comments: